 Drywall finishing is a common covering applied to walls in a basement.

-Other finishing materials include cement boards, tiles, plastic paneling, wooden planks, etc.
+Other finishing materials include cement boards, tiles, plastic paneling, and wooden planks.

 If it only has insulation and covering in some of its walls, then it is a partially finished basement.